Polices, Procedures, Forms and Leaflets

 SCOPE OF THIS CHAPTER

 This chapter explains how Children Services policies, procedures, forms and documents, and leaflets (explaining these to the public), are written, authorised, stored and updated.

-The Social Work Procedures Manual is managed by the Policy and Practice Development Officer in the Policy and Practice Development Team.
+The Social Work Procedures Manual is managed by the Quality Assurance, Audit and Policy Team.

 1. Roles and Responsibilities

 Operational Directors authorise significant changes to chapters within the Social Work Procedures Manual.
 This may be through a relevant Practice Guidance Note (PGN), which is later incorporated into the manual or authorisation new and updated content.
 An electronically signed front sheet of Practice Guidance Notes or new chapter may be stored by the CS Editor for the Intranet Pages.

 Relevant Heads of Service are responsible for keeping the following up to date:

 - Relevant sections of The Social Work Procedures Manual;